 How Much Does Each Financial Aid Form Cost?

-The FAFSA is free and takes about 10 minutes to complete.
+The FAFSA is free and takes 10-30 minutes to complete if you’ve already gathered the required information.
 The fee for the initial application of the CSS Profile is $25 and additional reports are $16.
 It is free for domestic undergraduate students whose family income is under $100,000.

 Which Assets Do You Need to Report on FAFSA vs CSS Profile?